 Make Restaurant Reservations

-You can often find embarkation day deals for the ship’s specialty restaurants.
+You can often find special embarkation day offers for the ship’s specialty restaurants.
 On the first night of the cruise, others are excited to check out their table in the Main Restaurant.
-However, if you can wait until the next night, you can score a great deal.
+However, if you can wait until the next night, you could benefit.

 Even if you don’t want to dine in a specialty restaurant your first night, embarkation day is a good time to make reservations for later on in the cruise if you haven’t already done so online.